 All tankers calling on Vancouver are double-hulled, which means there are two layers of heavy steel protecting their cargo.
 All tankers are approved for use by reviewing their operating history and current condition.
 Transport Canada Port State Control monitors every vessel that comes into Canadian waters and can access vessel information including its history and known deficiencies.
 Further, each petroleum terminal typically conducts its own stringent inspections on all tankers calling the terminal.

 The Port of Vancouver sees about 30 to 50 crude oil tankers per year, out of a total of about 3,160 vessel calls annually.
-With the Kinder Morgan pipeline expansion project approved, this number could increase to about 400 tankers per year, or about 11 per cent of our total vessel traffic.
+With the Trans Mountain pipeline expansion project, this number could increase to about 400 tankers per year, or about 11 per cent of our total vessel traffic.
 Other ports see far more such traffic.
 The Port of Rotterdam in the Netherlands sees about 8,200 tankers each year and Singapore hosts about 22,200 tankers annually.

 Like other cargo ships, the size of new tankers continues to grow.
 However, there are no plans to exceed the current maximum size of tankers calling at the Port of Vancouver primarily because of restrictions created by the Second Narrows.
 The largest tanker the port can accommodate has a capacity of 120,000 tonnes.
 Even then, these vessels can only be loaded to 80 per cent capacity due to depth and other restrictions.